Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Experiments

 \subsection{MiniGrid}

-We compare all methods on a set of six partially observable gridworld environments as in as \citep{paischer_history_2022}.
+We compare all methods on a set of six partially observable grid-world environments as in as \citep{paischer_history_2022}.
 Additionally, we train on the MiniGrid-MemoryS11-v0 environment, which we refer to as Memory.
 The Memory task requires the agent to match the object in the starting room to one of the two objects at the end of a corridor.
-The agent's view is restricted so it cannot observe both objects at the same time, therefore it needs to memorize the object in the starting room.
+The agent's view is restricted so it cannot observe both objects at the same time.
+Therefore, it needs to memorize the object in the starting room.
 If the agent chooses the wrong object at the end of the corridor, it receives no reward and the episode ends.
-The results across the six MiniGrid environments and the Memory environment are shown in \cref{fig:grid_world_results}, left, and middle, respectively.
-In the Memory environment, SHELM significantly improves over the second-best method Dreamerv2 ($p=0.011$). \cref{fig:mem_episode} visualizes the tokens passed to the memory of a SHELM model after sampling episodes from a trained policy.
-SHELM primarily maps the ball to the token \emph{miner}, and the key to the token \emph{narrow}.
-Although the retrieved tokens do not represent the semantically correct objects in the observations, they are still easy to discriminate.
-Therefore, SHELM attains the highest performance by a wide margin.
-Furthermore, we find that Dreamerv2 is not robust to random changes in the environment, such as the randomly sampled starting object.
-We also observe this effect for another MiniGrid environment where random perturbations occur frequently (DynamicObstacles, \cref{fig:randomness_envs} in the appendix).
-On the other hand, SHELM and HELMv2 are much more robust to random changes in the environment.
-The LSTM baseline suffers from poor sample efficiency.
-Within the budget of 2M interaction steps defined for this experiment it does not perform better than randomly choosing a path at the end of the corridor.
-It requires more than twice as many interactions to solve the task (approximately 5M steps).
-While there is a significant improvement of SHELM over Dreamerv2 on the Memory environment, HELMv2 outperfoms SHELM on the remaining MiniGrid environments ($p=0.001$).
-We hypothesize this is due to the lack of memory required to solve the tasks, since PPO is capable of solving all the tasks after longer training.